greg-raven/grus/_posts/2015-08-04-senate-must-act-to-eliminate-sanctuary-localities.md

 Sen. Dianne Feinstein realizes just how wrong her home city of San Francisco has been on this issue when she said:

-> “It is clear to me that we have to improve cooperation between federal, state, and local law enforcement. \[…\] When immigration authorities ask that a state or local law enforcement agency notify them of an impending release of an alien with a serious felony record, that request should be honored.
-I strongly believe that local authorities should have notified the immigration authorities in the case of the accused murderer of Kate Steinle.”
+> "It is clear to me that we have to improve cooperation between federal, state, and local law enforcement. \[...\] When immigration authorities ask that a state or local law enforcement agency notify them of an impending release of an alien with a serious felony record, that request should be honored.
+I strongly believe that local authorities should have notified the immigration authorities in the case of the accused murderer of Kate Steinle."

 The Davis-Oliver Act, S. 1640, would rectify the situation by blocking SCAAP and federal law enforcement grants going to sanctuary localities and preventing DHS from releasing criminal illegal aliens.
 I hope you will support and pass this legislation and help to complete the House’s work.